 React comes in three main component types.

-Each alternative is a good fit depending on the problem at hand.
+Each alternative is a good fit, depending on the problem at hand.

-Finally, don't forget to pay special attention if you're developing commercial React apps that contain sensitive logic.
+Pay special attention if you're developing commercial React apps that contain sensitive logic.
 You can protect them against code theft, tampering, and reverse engineering by following our guide.